gnafit/gna/doc/source/tutorial/bundles_parameters_replication.rst

 Major and minor indices
 +++++++++++++++++++++++

-Let us now slightly tweak the previous example by adding and extra index and setting it to be minor.
+Let us now slightly tweak the previous example by adding an extra index and setting it to be minor.

 .. literalinclude:: ../../../macro/tutorial/bundles/04_bundle_parameters_multiple.py
     :linenos: